How to Endorse Checks

 Who Signs to Endorse?

 In some cases, it's not clear who should sign the check.
 Again, the person receiving the check needs to endorse it.
 The person who wrote the check already signed on the front.
+(See front and back of check example.)

-FBO checks: A check made payable to one party for the benefit of (FBO) another must be endorsed by the first payee.
+A check made payable to one party for the benefit of (FBO) another must be endorsed by the first payee.
 For example, the check might be made payable to a retirement account custodian for a rollover transaction.
 The custodian will handle the check.

 Why Do You Need to Endorse Checks?

 When you get paid with a check, that payment is made to you.
-You're the only person who can legally collect money from the check writer's account.
+You're the only person who can legally collect money from the checkwriter's account.
 However, the easiest way to turn that check into cash (or money you can spend from your checking account) is to hand it over to your bank and let them deal with it.

 By endorsing a check, you authorize the bank to collect payment.
 The bank has the right to act on your behalf and negotiate the check.